sornas/site-v2/website/pages/gamejam_en.md

 # FAQ

-### Who are welcome?
+### Am I welcome?

-Everybody is welcome, student and non-student alike.
+All are welcome, student and non-student alike.
 No previous experience is needed and the event is free of charge.

 ### Where are your events held?